wmnsk/go-gtp/README.md

 ### Running examples

-Examples works as it is by `go build` and executing commands in the following way.
+Examples work as it is by `go build` and executing commands in the following way.

 *Note for MacOs users*: before running any go service, make sure to execute `./mac_local_host_enabler.sh` you will find at [examples/utils](examples/utils)

-1. Open four terminals on a machine and start capturing on loopback interface.
+1. Open four terminals on a machine and start capturing on the loopback interface.

 2. Start P-GW on terminal #1 and #2
 ```shell-session